Xyt564/python/yt-tui/README.md

 cd yt-tui
 ```

-(You may delete the other projects if u dont want them)
+(You can delete the other projects if you don’t want them)

 ---